txwizard/WizardWrx_NET_API/README.md

 # WizardWrx .NET API ReadMe

-## Release_Notes_7.11.TXT
+## Release Notes 7.12

+New since version 7.11, out less than a week, are `Mod` and `Remainder` methods in the `MoreMath` class, logical companions to `IsEvenlyDivisibleByAnyInteger`, which first appeared in version 7.11.
+All three sport mechanisms to prevent the dreaded `DivideByZeroException` exception.
+Though they still throw exceptions, an `ArgumentException` exception takes its place, giving a few more clues about what went amiss.

-Fixes and improvements (mostly the latter) are listed in the cumulative history, `ChangeLog.md` and `Release_Notes_7.11.TXT`.
-Since the release notes were copied from the revision histories of the source files, I put them into a text file instead of a Markdown file.
+Fixes and improvements (mostly the latter) in version 7.11 are listed in the cumulative history, `ChangeLog.md` and `Release_Notes_7.11.TXT`.
+Since the release notes were copied from the revision histories of the source files, they went into a plain text file  instead of a Markdown file.
 Nevertheless, you can read it directly in the GitHub repository without explictly downloading it.

-The most significant improvement is the addition of `EnumFromString` and `RenderEvenWhenNull` to the `WizardWrx.StringExtensions` classs, which defines extension methods on the `System.string` class.
+The most significant improvement in version 7.11 is the addition of `EnumFromString` and `RenderEvenWhenNull` to the `WizardWrx.StringExtensions` class, which defines extension methods on the `System.string` class.

 Another significant improvement is the addition of `IsGregorianLeapYear` defined in the new `WizardWrx.MoreMath` class, defined in `WizardWrx.Core.dll`, which